 If you’re diagnosed with an ectopic pregnancy, how your doctor will treat it depends on how far the pregnancy has progressed, where the embryo is, and how severe your symptoms are.

 Methotrexate stops the cells from growing and allows your body to absorb the pregnancy.
-It also saves your fallopian tubes and gives you a better chance of having successful pregnancies in the future.

 Women used to stay in the hospital for a series of methotrexate injections.
 Now it’s an outpatient procedure, but your doctor will monitor your hCG levels closely during the few weeks after to make sure they get back to zero.